nishanthdass/RAG-fact-checker/README.md

 - Results from the large language model (LLM) are integrated back into the database.
 - The system provides immediate feedback on whether the speaker is telling the truth.

-### 🗣️ Speech Processing and Speaker Identification
+<h3 id="speech-processing-and-speaker-identification">🗣️ Speech Processing and Speaker Identification </h3>
 ![Drawing3](https://github.com/user-attachments/assets/5e3e04aa-f931-4722-b04e-28bb3759afab)

 When a video stream or MP4 file is input: